Image: ShutterStock

 A nail polish meant for adults could contain several toxic compounds.
 The following are some of the notable potentially harmful chemicals often present in standard nail polish.

 - Toluene: It is the most commonly used solvent and stabilizer in nail polishes.
-Long-term exposure to toluene could lead to respiratory issues, nervous system disorders, and developmental issues (1).
+According to the Centers for Disease Control and Prevention (CDC), long-term exposure to toluene may cause respiratory problems, nervous system disorders, and developmental issues (1).
 Exposure to even minute amounts of the compound may induce headache and dizziness.

 - Dibutyl phthalate (DBP): DBP is an odorless emulsifying agent that ensures the flowing consistency of the nail polish.
 It is considered carcinogenic, and prolonged exposure to this chemical may increase the risk of liver and kidney disorders (5).
 It has also been linked to reproductive issues.
 The chemical is banned in several countries.